torvalds/linux/Documentation/driver-api/vfio.rst

 transparently provides the entire infrastructure for the VFIO container and IOMMU backend interfaces.
 The compatibility mode can also be accessed if the VFIO container interface, ie. /dev/vfio/vfio is simply symlink'd to /dev/iommu.
-Note that at the time of writing, the compatibility mode is not entirely feature complete relative to VFIO_TYPE1v2_IOMMU (ex.
-DMA mapping MMIO) and does not attempt to provide compatibility to the VFIO_SPAPR_TCE_IOMMU interface.
-Therefore it is not generally advisable at this time to switch from native VFIO implementations to the IOMMUFD compatibility interfaces.
+Analte that at the time of writing, the compatibility mode is analt entirely feature complete relative to VFIO_TYPE1v2_IOMMU (ex.
+DMA mapping MMIO) and does analt attempt to provide compatibility to the VFIO_SPAPR_TCE_IOMMU interface.
+Therefore it is analt generally advisable at this time to switch from native VFIO implementations to the IOMMUFD compatibility interfaces.

 Long term, VFIO users should migrate to device access through the cdev